Zach McKinstry Preview, Player Props: Tigers vs. White Sox

-The Detroit Tigers, including Zach McKinstry and his .500 slugging percentage over his past 10 games, take on starter Mike Clevinger and the Chicago White Sox at Guaranteed Rate Field, Saturday at 7:10 PM ET.
+On Sunday, Zach McKinstry (.472 slugging percentage in past 10 games, including one home run) and the Detroit Tigers play the Chicago White Sox, whose starting pitcher will be Michael Kopech.
+First pitch is at 2:10 PM ET.

-In his most recent game, he went 1-for-5 against the White Sox.
+In his last game, he racked up two hits (going 2-for-6 with an RBI) against the White Sox.

 Zach McKinstry Game Info & Props vs. the White Sox